 Below are some examples of previously sold tables, let us know if any particular design is what you are looking for as we have new stock arriving daily.

-Dating from around 1900 this decorative Edwardian walnut large antique dining table comes complete with a Joseph Fitter wind-out mechanism and winding handle.
+Edwardian Large Antique Wind-Out Dining Table with a Joseph Fitter wind-out mechanism and winding handle.
 The four cabriole legs are also wonderfully carved and sit on ball and claw feet with brass castors.

 Victorian wind-out extending table, constructed from a rich warm coloured walnut with brass cup castors with brown porcelain wheels.

 Golden Oak Victorian Antique Wind-Out Extending Dining Table.
 Grand enough for a dining room and robust enough for a kitchen, this table ticks all the boxes!

 Dating from the 19th Century this gorgeous Victorian oak antique dining table is pure quality.
 The top is made from solid oak and extends using a winding mechanism crafted by the renowned maker ‘Joseph Fitter’ and comes complete with a winding handle.
 The top has an additional two leaves and is beautifully figured both when closed or extended to its maximum potential.
 The moulded edge softens the look of the whole top and fits well with the four delightfully turned legs that are finished with brass castors.

 Wind out table made from mahogany and still retains the original makers stamp of “Bartholomew & Fletcher”.
 When closed it is a very attractive circular dining table with an unusual moulded edge above a deep apron and stands on four elegantly turned reeded legs with decorative carved motif to the hip.
 The additional leaves also include the deep apron so when the table is at its full length it is not obvious it is an extending variety, this is a true sign of quality and craftsmanship.